Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Baylor and its opponents have combined to put up more than 59 points in four of eight games this season.
+- Baylor has combined with its opponents to score more than 58.5 points in four of eight games this season.

-- TCU and its opponents have combined to score more than 59 points in five of seven games this season.
+- TCU's games have gone over 58.5 points in five of seven chances this season.

-- The combined points per game average of the two teams, 68.9, is 9.9 points above Saturday's over/under.

-- These two squads combine to allow 50.9 points per game, 8.1 fewer than this contest's over/under.
+- The two teams combine to score 68.9 points per game, 10.4 more than the total in this contest.

-- The average total in Bears games this season is 51, eight points fewer than Saturday's total of 59 .

 Baylor Stats and Trends

-- Baylor has played eight games, with six wins against the spread.

-- The Bears have been favored by 6.5 points or more three times this season and have covered the spread in two of them.
+- This season, the Bears have two ATS wins in three games as a favorite of 6.5 points or more.

-- Baylor has gone over the point total in 62.5% of its opportunities this year (five times in eight games with a set point total).
+- Baylor's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).

-- Baylor is 4-0 against the spread and 4-0 overall this season when the team records more than 31.5 points.
+- Baylor is 4-0 against the spread and 4-0 overall in games when it puts up more than 31.5 points.

-- In games that Baylor amasses over 443.3 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that Baylor picks up over 443.3 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Bears have seven giveaways this season, while the Horned Frogs have nine takeaways .
+- The Bears have turned the ball over seven times this season, two fewer than the Horned Frogs have forced (9).

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.